stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

 We will use slack as an example here.

-1. Slack Config requires a secret with in your namespace with webhook-url.
-Create the secret as:
+Step 1: Create a `slack-webhook-config` secret which holds slack webhook-url

 ```
 kind: Secret